Supply Chain Management

 Policy Related to Purchasing Activities

 The Management Rationale of the Kyocera Group is: "To provide opportunities for the material and intellectual growth of all our employees, and through our joint efforts, contribute to the advancement of society and humankind."
 We aim to realize this rationale by committing ourselves to the implementation of fair business activities in our supply chain.
-The Kyocera Group believes that the mutual prosperity can only be ensured realized if all stakeholders in our supply chain, including development, production, sales, and service enterprises, work together to meet the demands of society.
+The Kyocera Group believes that the mutual prosperity can only be realized if all stakeholders in our supply chain, including development, production, sales, and service enterprises, work together to meet the demands of society.
 To this end, the Kyocera Group actively communicates with business partners and focuses on building partnerships based on mutual trust.

 Basic Policy on Purchasing

-At the Kyocera Group, we are determined to contribute to value creation and business development through our "Basic Policy on Purchasing," diligently conducting work, and coexisting with business partners, thereby attempting to be better people and maintain the trust of society.
-We established the Basic Policy on Purchasing with this idea as the basis of our purchasing activities.
-Under this policy, we conduct various surveys on corporate overviews and CSR to evaluate and select our business partners fairly.
+At the Kyocera Group established the Basic Policy on Purchasing.
+Under this policy, we conduct various surveys on corporate overviews and sustainability to evaluate and select our business partners fairly.

 Basic Policy on Purchasing